AlphaSerpentis/Discord-Brewer/README.md

 ---

+**THE LAST COMMIT HAS NOT BEEN TESTED FOR YEARS.
+THIS IS ONLY FOR ARCHIVAL PURPOSES**

 ## About Brew(r) ☕️

 Revolutionize your Discord server with Brew(r), a dynamic bot leveraging the power of OpenAI's ChatGPT to breathe new life into your roles, categories, and channels!